 BATTER.
 Whisk the milk, eggs and egg yolks together.
 Add cinnamon, vanilla extract and sugar.
 Whisk until smooth.

 Note: I like to use a fork to help flip the bread from side to side when soaking it in the egg mixture.
 Don’t worry if your bread breaks a little bit when flipping- you can use your clean fingers to grab the bread if that’s easier!

 How to Make French Toast

 PREP.
 Heat up a frying pan over medium heat.
 Butter the pan once it’s hot.

 COOK.
-After you have dipped the slice of bread into the egg batter (soaking each bread slice in the mixture until it is saturated), put it on the pan and cook each side until golden brown (about 1-2 minutes).
+After you have dipped the slice of bread into the egg batter (soaking each bread slice in the mixture until it is saturated – about 10-15 second per side), put it on the pan and cook each side until golden brown (about 2-3 minutes per side).

 SERVE french toast hot with your favorite toppings.

 - fresh berries (strawberries, raspberries, blueberries, blackberries), strawberry sauce